No. 3 Oklahoma holds off Kansas 35-23 behind Williams’ runs

 THE TAKEAWAY

-Oklahoma: The Sooners were probably fortunate to be playing Kansas because this was their worst game of the season.
+Oklahoma: The Sooners were probably fortunate to be playing Kansas because this was their worst performance of the season.

-Kansas: The most encouraging game of the season for first-year coach Lane Leipold.
+Kansas: The most encouraging game of the season for Leipold.
 The Jayhawks had several long touchdown drives that shortened the game and limited OU’s opportunities.
 Kansas had the ball for more than 35 minutes.

 POWER OUTAGE

-On the first drive of the game, the power went out on the entire campus turning off both scoreboards.
-The game continued and the power turned back on about 20 minutes later.
+On the first drive of the game, the power went out on the entire campus, turning off both scoreboards.
+The game continued and the power came back about 20 minutes later.

 UP NEXT